curtcjay/curtcjay.github.io/_posts/2017-03-22-Counting-Streaks.md

 layout: post
 title: "Counting Streaks"
 date: 2017-03-22
-excerpt: "A ton of text to test readability."
+excerpt: "Common Python question: write a python script that can count streaks in a given list of tuples and returnthe longest streak"
-tags: [sample post, readability, test]
+tags: [python]
 comments: true
 ---